-The County operates three Maintenance Garages.
+The County operates four Maintenance Garages.
 The Joliet Maintenance Garage, located on Laraway Road at the corner of Cherry Hill Road, is the main facility.
 The Monee Maintenance Garage, located on Egyptian Trail Rd just west of Governors Parkway (IL 50), serves the eastern side of the County.
-The Crest Hill Maintenance Garage, located on Caton Farm Road approximately one mile west of IL 53, serves primarily as a snowplow operations center during winter snow removal.
-The Crest Hill Maintenance Garage is a new facility that is shared by the Division of Transportation, the Will County Sheriff and Will County Coroner.
+The Crest Hill Maintenance Garage, located on Caton Farm Road approximately one mile west of IL 53, serves the north side of the County.
+The Arsenal Maintenance Garage serves primarily as a snowplow operations center during winter snow removal.

 Maintenance Dispatcher: 815.727.8478

 Maintenance Hours: Monday through Friday, 7:30 am to 3:30 pm

 County Maintenance crews will begin mowing in spring and will continuously mow the County highway system during the growing season.

 A contractor will be crack-filling County highways, based on age and condition, throughout the warm season (subject to availability of funding).